rjghartman/SciRep2021/README.md

 # Sex-dependent gene co-expression in the human body

-R code associated with *Sex-dependent gene co-expression in the human body*
+R code associated with *Sex-dependent gene co-expression in the human body*.

+An RDS file containing the permutations of sex-bias over all tested tissues.

 # By: